Slow Cooker Browned Butter Mashed Potatoes

 Slow Cooker Browned Butter Mashed Potatoes - Creamy and decadent from the herbed browned butter, these EASY mashed potatoes are a family favorite side dish!
 Made in the slow cooker to free up stove and oven space.
 No one will be able to resist these comforting buttery mashed potatoes at Thanksgiving, Christmas, or your next family gathering!

-Ingredients for Slow Cooker Mashed Potatoes
+Ingredients for Brown Butter Mashed Potatoes

 I made these brown butter mashed potatoes with sour cream for additional moisture and flavor.